Preconditioned pseudo-time continuation for parameterized inverse problems: Conclusion

 One may be tempted to use the quasi-Newton inverse Hessian approximation in place of running PCG for the predictor step, corrector step, or both.
 However, error in the Hessian approximation may lead to running many corrector steps that exhibit slower convergence.
 Note also that in the context of optimization problems constrained by PDEs, the linear solves required to compute Hessian-vector products share common structures.
 Hence, the cost of computing multiple Hessian-vector products can be amortized by reusing matrix factorizations that arise from solving the incremental state and adjoint equations.
 Consequently, it is advantageous to take fewer iterations with more Hessian-vector products per iteration rather than using an approximate Hessian that requires many corrector iterations to ensure gradient norm tolerance satisfaction.

 Our preconditioning approach reduces the computational cost measured in terms of the number of linearized PDE solves.
 However, it does introduce an additional storage requirement that is generally not required by a PCG implementation.
-For storage limited applications, our approach may not be as effective.
+For storage-limited applications, our approach may not be as effective.
 Nonetheless, the filtering tolerance, denoted as $\tau$ in our article, provides a natural mechanism to strike a balance between computational cost and storage.
 Furthermore, as we demonstrated in our numerical results, a modest storage budget is often sufficient to realize considerable benefits in computation cost reduction.

-We demonstrated the benefit of using a second order time integration method for the predictor step.
-Higher-order methods may also be considered.
-Based on the insight gained from our numerical results, we conjecture that higher-order time integrators may provide significant improvements when the auxiliary parameter perturbation is large.
+We demonstrated the benefit of using a second-order time integration method for the predictor step.
+The benefit is marginal in some instances, but we observed a significant benefit in scenarios with large auxiliary parameter perturbations and a small number of time steps.
+Higher-order time integration methods may also be considered.
+Based on the insight gained from our numerical results, we conjecture that higher-order time integrators may provide further improvements when the auxiliary parameter perturbation is very large.
 Exploration of such scenarios is an interesting line of future work.

 Lastly, we note the potential benefit of our approach when many perturbed optimization problems must be solved repeatedly.
-For instance, applications where $N$ auxiliary parameter samples are drawn and $N$ corresponding optimization problems must be solved.
+For instance, in applications where $N$ auxiliary parameter samples are drawn and $N$ corresponding optimization problems must be solved.
 There is potential to design continuation paths and reuse preconditioners across samples so that we may solve the $N$ perturbed optimization problems at a computational cost that is much less than solving the $N$ problems independently.
-This is a topic of ongoing research.
+This is a topic of ongoing research as we explore ways to find a minimum number of paths necessary to pass through a set of $N$ auxiliary parameter samples.
+Using nonlinear paths may offer a considerable reduction in the number of paths that must be followed.
+However, the path designs must also consider the effects of nonlinearity in the ODE dynamics and the preconditioner updating.